csMACnz/coveralls.net/README.md

 Install
 -------

-### The net5.0 way ###
+### The net5.0/net6.0 way ###

-The dotnet 3.1 way is using the dotnet SDK tools.
-This can be installed from version 3.0.0.
+The net5.0 and net6.0 versions are dotnet SDK tools.
+These can be installed from version 3.0.0 for net5 and 4.0.0 for net6.
 You can use the `--version <VERSION>` argument with any of these commands to pin to a particular version.

 ```
 # Install globally: https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools-how-to-use